malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * why talk about meta-cognition?
     - gives some inspiration for the kinds of things that meta-management might be involved with.
     - I view meta-cognition as the high-level behaviourist view that results from the low-level meta-management architecture.
+    - maybe even convert this from an Interlude to a Problem chapter.
 * meta-representation (Karmiloff-Smith):
     - leads into the idea that there's a significant difference in representation between first-order and second-order.